ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 This is a generalization of the ML model use case above, where the data can be any highly confidential data, such as health data about customers, payroll data about employees, future business plans, etc.
-An assessment of system state is made against a set of policies to evaluate the state of a system using attestations for the system requesting data.
+As part of the attestation procedure, an assessment is made against a set of policies to evaluate the state of the system which is requesting the confidential data.
 Attestation is desired to prevent leaking data to compromised devices.

 Attester: